LeJardindOr/v2/README.md

 added max width on the pages
 i replaced the warning for missing info with the blank because cognitif humain reconnaissant

+scoring 100% on both accessibilty and SEO
+(would have worked on preformace if i had more time)